databionix/github_projects/README.md

-# Analysis of Hospital Mortality and Patient Clustering with Clinical
+# Analysis of Hospital Mortality with Clinical Data
-Data (R)

 ## Description